bmxp/shngadmin/Install_Environment.md

 # TODO

-- ng serve funktioniert beim build Prozess aber im Browser werden Fehler gemeldet.
-Vermutung: Es hängt mit Websockets/jwt/authentification zusammen
-- Verwendung der Dateien mit SmartHomeNG 1.11 funktioniert beim ersten Aufruf, ein Refresh wirft einen Fehler im Cherrypy.
-Vermutung: Sessions?
-Oder Routing kaputt?
+- ng serve works for local build but one only gets an empty page.
+Guess: websockets/jwt/authentification is malfunctioning
+- created shngadmin static files work with SmartHomeNG 1.11 at first show in browser, a refresh however raises and error in Cherrypy.
+Guess: Sessions?
+Or Routing damaged?

-- Tests wieder einrichten auf Basis von cypress (protractor ist deprecated seit Angular 15)
+- setup tests on basis of cypress (protractor is deprecated since Angular 15)
+- migrate to new build system, see at https://angular.dev/tools/cli/build-system-migration